-Complaints against school staff (except the headteacher) should be made in the first instance, to the headteacher via the school office.
+Complaints against school staff (except the headteacher) should be made in the first instance, to Mr P.Ryan via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to the Chair of Governors, care of the complaints co-ordinator, via the school office.
+Complaints that involve or are about the headteacher should be addressed to Mr G Waterman (the Chair of Governors), via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body via the school office.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Mrs L Bentley (Clerk to the Governing Body) via the school office.
 Please mark them as Private and Confidential.